eper-io/tig/readme.md

 Tmpfs and ext4 both have limitations of minimum file size of 4K on Intel and 8K on ARM.
 Try to use bigger buffers as a result.

 If you have to use very small data bits, then it is better to keep updating the same file using a key value pair instead of hashed storage.

+10 minute is a good retention period for demos, 1 GBps is a common cloud bandwidth.
+These were used to set the default file size.

+The benchmarks are limited due to the need to read the entire stream to maintain hashes and find the right location.
+This helps on the other hand with a robust security, especially for sensitive code and binaries.

 ## Strategy